Bread Dad

 Equipment Needed – Measuring cup & spoons, mixing bowl, long wooden spoon, muffin trays, paper muffin liners (baking cups), oven mitts, cooling racks and an oven.

-Instructions – No Butter Banana Muffins Recipe (Banana Muffins with Oil)
+Instructions – No Butter Banana Muffins (Moist Banana Bread Muffins)

 • Mash bananas with a fork.